 Learn how to become a florist or floral designer.
 Research the job description and the education requirements and find out how to start a career in the floral industry.

 Florists are professional floral designers who arrange, cut and dry flowers to create eye-pleasing displays such as corsages, centerpieces, wreaths and bouquets used for gift baskets and holiday, wedding and funeral displays.
-These workers also help treat, raise and care for the greenery and flowers in the shop.
-They may work for retail outlets or own their own businesses.
-Temperature conditions in the workplace may be cool, due to the need to keep cut flowers fresh.
-Exceptionally long hours may be worked near the holidays, when more customers than normal order floral selections.
+They also help treat, raise and care for the greenery and flowers in the shop.
+Florists may work for retail outlets or own their own businesses.
+Potential challenges in this career include working in cool temperatures and exceptionally long hours near the holidays

 |Degree Level||High school diploma; postsecondary training for those who wish to operate their own businesses|